Intro-Dev/Osmium/README.md

 Osmium is a quality of life mod for fabric 1.17 and above that adds features similar to pvp clients like Badlion Client and Lunar Client.

 ## Note For Forge
-Right now Osmium for Forge is very broken due to issues with Forge itself.
-Until forge fully releases for 1.17, im not going to keep developing Osmium for Forge.
+Right now Osmium for Forge is very broken due to issues with forge itself, and until forge fully releases for 1.17, im not going to continue development.

 ## Features
 Features include